 You may have grounds for legal action if the product failed to work as the warranty stated it would work.

-Make sure you file a claim before the deadline
+How do you make sure you file a claim before the deadline?

 You’ve probably already started accumulating medical bills.
-You might have also lost out on some wages or benefits, or you might’ve received a reduction of your salary because you can’t work and you’ve exhausted all of your sick time and vacation days.
+You might have also lost some wages or benefits or received a salary reduction because you can’t work and exhausted your sick time and vacation days.
 These are examples of tangible economic damages.
 Your attorney must show supporting documentation to prove them.

 Non-economic damages are much more challenging to prove.
 There aren’t any receipts that show your mental distress, the pain you’re going through, or any emotional issues you might be experiencing.
 It takes a very skilled Durham product liability lawyer to “place a price tag,” so to speak, on these subjective damages.